10 Screening Questions That Reveal a Candidate's True Skills

 Question: "Which of these functions in Excel would you use to combine a first name in cell A1 and a last name in cell B1?"

-Why it works: It's a practical test of a common tool-specific skill.
+Why it works: It's a practical test of a common tool-specific skill for roles like data analysis or marketing operations.

 Category 3: Hypothetical & Behavioral

-These questions assess soft skills and problem-solving ability.
+These questions assess soft skills and problem-solving ability in a standardized way.

 6. The "First 90 Days" Question